shinesolutions/tgrs/README.md

 ## Starting the GraphQL Server in a local Lambda

-To start the GraphQL server in a lambda that is accessible to a local instance of API
+This section assumes you have installed the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

-Gateway:
+To start the GraphQL server in a lambda that is accessible to a local instance of API Gateway:

 1. Run `yarn workspace server build`
 2. Go to `packages/server`